 By BRIDGET MURPHY and HOLLY RAMER, Associated Press

-"The search in that area may last several more days," she said.
+"The search in that area may last several more days.
+They have not exhausted that search," she said.
 "We have not discussed an end date.
 We have discussed continuing this until we find her."

 Authorities in Maine and Massachusetts also have been notified in case her body washes up there, Young said.